blevinscm/genai-docs/docs/gemma-unsloth.md

     target_modules = ["q_proj", "k_proj", "v_proj", "o_proj",
                       "gate_proj", "up_proj", "down_proj",], # Modules to apply LoRA to
     lora_alpha = 16,
-    lora_dropout = 0, # Supports any dropout value, but 0 is an optimized setting for Unsloth.
+    lora_dropout = 0, # Supports any value, but 0 is an optimized setting for Unsloth
-    bias = "none",    # Supports "all" or "lora_only".
-Using "none" is an optimized setting for Unsloth. use_gradient_checkpointing = True,
+    bias = "none",    # Supports any, but using 'none' is an optimized setting for Unsloth use_gradient_checkpointing = True,
     random_state = 3407,
-    use_rslora = False,  # Set to True to enable Rank-Stabilized LoRA (Unsloth supports this).
-False is used in this example. loftq_config = None, # Set to a LoftQ configuration object to enable LoftQ initialization (Unsloth supports this).
-None means LoftQ is not used in this example.
+    use_rslora = False,  # Set to `True` to enable Rank-Stabilized LoRA (Unsloth supports this). `False` is used in this example. loftq_config = None, # Set to a LoftQ configuration object to enable LoftQ initialization (Unsloth supports this). `None` means LoftQ is not used in this example.
 )
 ```